PlaidCloud/docs/docs/source/plaidcloud/identity/setting_up_authentication.rst

       :local:

 The Identity tab houses the security and authentication features that PlaidCloud focuses on in order to ensure a secure member platform.
-PLaidCloud offers three options for authentication types.
+PlaidCloud offers three options for authentication types.
 They are:

 -  Password Only